zenprotocol/docs/docs/root/contracts/tutorial.rst

 where :fsharp:`n` is the cost of the function and equal to :fsharp:`cf txSkel context command sender messageBody wallet state`
 (notice that :fsharp:`cf` doesn't take the :fsharp:`contractId` as an argument, since the cost shouldn't depend on it).

-In practice we usually don't actually have to specify the times of the parameters, as they would be inferred by the compiler.
+In practice we usually don't actually have to specify the types of the parameters, as they would be inferred by the compiler.

 It should look like this:

 .. code-block:: fsharp

-    let main txSkel context contractId command sender messageBody wallet state =
+    let main txSkel context contractId command sender messageBody wallet state = ...

-We haven't supplied the body of the function yet, which should go below that line.
+We haven't supplied the body of the function yet, which should go below that line (instead of the ellipsis).

 The first thing we need to do is to parse the data - to extract the name, amount, and return address out of it.

-The data should be sent to the contract through the :fsharp:`messageBody` parameter, in the form of a dictionary, which will contain the specified data as *(key,value)* pairs, where each key corresponds to one of the specified fields (**"name"**, **"amount"**, and **"returnAddress"**).
+The data should be sent to the contract through the :fsharp:`messageBody` parameter, in the form of a dictionary, which will contain the specified data as *(key, value)* pairs, where each key corresponds to one of the specified fields (**"name"**, **"amount"**, and **"returnAddress"**).

 Since we assume :fsharp:`messageBody` is a dictionary, we need to try to extract a dictionary out of it -